keeliamattison/GmailAnalyticsExtension/README.md

 - No data is sent to external servers
 - Only processes visible email data in the Gmail interface

-### Local Development

-1. Make changes to the source files
-2. Go to `chrome://extensions/`
-3. Click the refresh icon on your extension card
-4. Changes will be reflected immediately

 ### Troubleshooting

 If no data is being read/displayed: